Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Experimental Results

 \section{Experimental Results}

 We demonstrate three types of results.
-Besides the performance of each models in out of sample tests, we also present the importance of the input variables in predicting \ce{O3} as well projection of \ce{O3} in the future years.
-The training and testing data are from the span of $2014-2017$ and $2018$ respectively.
-For validation, 10\% of the data in $2014-2017$ is randomly chosen, and the rest is used in training.
-We show the entire procedure in Fig. \ref{fig:procedures} and more results in the supplementary (Sec. \ref{sec:additional_results}).
+First, we describe the performance of all the proposed models via out of sample tests.
+Second, we present the importance of the input variables in predicting \ce{O3}.
+Third, we evaluate the impact of climate change and pollution on the ground level \ce{O3} and explain how these results would help in better policy making.